Skip to content

 What Type of Damage is covered by Homeowner’s Insurance?

-A peril, or risk, is an unexpected or accidental event that causes damage or a loss.
-Depending on your insurer and what your options, there are insured and uninsured perils.
+A peril, or risk, is an unexpected event that causes damage or loss.
+Depending on your insurance provider, some perils are covered and others aren’t.
+Here are some of the perils commonly covered under a standard home insurance policy.

 12 perils covered under a policy: